 But there is time to get to the mass-market in order to earn real revenues.
 To get there you’ll need to cross that Chasm.
 This is where most projects from Kickstarter end up.
 They get funded by innovators, praised by early adopters and then die without winning the hearts and minds of the majority.

-Here’s a list of products that seemed to conquer the market but failed to gain customers trust:
+Here’s a list of successful minimum viable product examples and then unsuccessful products that seemed to conquer the market but failed to gain customers trust:

 - BETAMAX lost to VHS.